0x251e/challenges/_posts/2024-09-17-financial-fallout.md

 ## Challenge Creation:

-I have planned out in detail, will attach an md file for it
+I have planned out in detail, will attach an md file for it.
+(Attachments: [READMe.md](https://github.com/0x251e/challenges/blob/main/union-depository/forensic/financial-fallout-artifacts/READMe.md))

+#### TL;DR:
+- Windows 8.1 as victim machine
+- OpenOffice 4.0.1 as vulnerable software
+- Kali Linux as attacker with listener to reverse shell
+- Use revshells.com as the payload on port 4444
+- Use Install-Module ps2exe to trojanized script
+- Use DDE to invoke powershell to download dropper and execute